gberta/HFL_code/README.md

 3. ‘HFL_demo_gpu_fast.py’: GPU version, that predicts boundaries fast but with slightly lower performance quality.
 4. 'HFL_demo_gpu_fast.py’: GPU version, that predicts boundaries with good performance quality but at a slightly lower speed.

 In each of these files you need to specify the Caffe root directory path.
-(Line 157 and Line 225 in CPU and GPU versions respectively).
+(See Lines 144 and Line 196 in CPU and GPU source code versions respectively).
 Finally, to run HFL detector type:

 python HFL_demo_cpu_fast.py input.jpg output.jpg